Integrated Review: Background

 The Integrated Review combines previously separate reviews into foreign policy, defence, national security and international development, such as the National Security Strategy and the Strategic Defence and Security Review into one, making it the largest review of its kind carried out by a UK government since the Cold War.
 It follows several notable developments since previous reviews, namely the United Kingdom's withdrawal from the European Union, the start of the COVID-19 pandemic and consequent economic downturn, the 2019–2020 Persian Gulf crisis, the rise in space warfare, several terrorist attacks and the use of hybrid warfare, particularly by Russia and China.
 The review also follows the merging of the Foreign and Commonwealth Office and Department for International Development into the Foreign, Commonwealth and Development Office which occurred in September 2020.

+Prime Minister Boris Johnson claimed it was "the biggest review of our foreign, defence, security and development policy since the end of the Cold War."